aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Entity Type

 This defines the base possibilities of a character (a plant does not require sleep, but usually requires water, air and "sustenance", it does "see" things.
-A spirit does not have a corporeal form and cannot be "touched" normally, a humanoid (animal) has a movement speed, and a corporeal form, usually with one head, one torso, two arms and two legs, requires air, water, sustenance, sleep and ages).
+A spirit does not have a corporeal form and cannot be "touched" normally, a humanoid has a movement speed, and a corporeal form, usually with one head, one torso, two arms and two legs, requires air, water, sustenance, sleep and ages).
 It also defines base resistances, vulnerabilities and resistances.
 More information can be found in the ["Entity Types"](10-conditions-types.md#entity-types) chapter.

 Most player characters will be "Mortal: humanoid", or "Mortal: monster".

-___
-#### Template/Race

-Template is a set of attributes, usually attributed to race or species, that is applied to characters on creation.
-It usually gives some penalties/bonuses to stats and skills, additional movement modalities, and abilities.
-In addition it affects the size category and appearance of a character.
-For example, an "orc" template gives a bonus to STR and CON, a penalty to INT, "heat sense, proficiency with "strikes" and "slings", as well as resistance to "percussive".

 ___
 #### Size category